60-years-of-experience

 • Suitable for outdoor applications with a UV over laminate

 Common uses for vinyl products include company logos, warning decals, and equipment asset tags.
 Hallmark Nameplate offers vinyl substrate nameplates for cost-effective applications that require flexibility in specific thickness and finishes.
 They’re an excellent material for a variety of indoor uses, or outside with a UV over-laminate, which is also available if you’re looking for something more resistant to ultraviolet rays.
 Hallmark Nameplate ensures color matching, and our vinyl nameplates are available in every hue imaginable.
-They’re also available in thickness ranging from .004” to .030”, with gloss or matte finishes.
+They’re also available in thicknesses ranging from .004” to .030”, with gloss or matte finishes.

 Considering our facility gives us the ability to offer screen and digital printing, let’s review both of those processes briefly.

-Digitally-printed vinyl is printed with aqueous (water-based), eco-solvent, solvent-based inks or UV-curable inkjet inks.
+Digitally-printed vinyl is printed with aqueous (water-based), eco-solvent, solvent-based inks, or UV-curable inkjet inks.
 The latter three types tend to contain durable pigments, which provide superior weather and UV-fading resistance.
-Large format inkjet printers are usually used.
+Large-format inkjet printers are usually used.
 Very large vinyl products may be produced using “grand format inkjet printers” of >2.5m width, or computer-controlled airbrush devices which print the ink directly onto the material.
 Some of the fastest wide and grand format inkjet printers are capable of printing up to 3,000 square feet per hour.

 Vinyl nameplates can also be produced using screen printing, in which different colors are laid down one at a time using screens comprising an imaged stencil, through which the screen printing ink passes.
-Screen printing may be done on hand benches, single / dual color machines, or on high-performance multi-color screen presses.
+Screen printing may be done on hand benches, single/dual color machines, or on high-performance multi-color screen presses.

 Vinyl is one of the many substrates available for your new nameplate to be printed on.
 At Hallmark Nameplate, we take into consideration every variable to suit your specific needs, and being so versatile, vinyl just might be the one for you.
 Some variables we will take into consideration include: